UltiRequiem/eloquent-javascript/readme.md

 ## Test Driven Development

-I hate test driven development.
+I love test driven development.

-> Not really, is cool sometimes.
+> Not really

 The book doesn't talk about testing (Or I don't get to that part yet) but I implemented tests for every challenge and followed the TDD method.